ananyapuru/CPSC-484-Group-Project/Group_27/README.md

 * Distance from Kinect Azure sensor to in-frame objects
     - The system will halt if the user is too close to the sensor or partially out of frame; it is important that the user be provided adequate space for movement, so that the system may proceed.

-## How to interact with application
+## Interacting with the Application

 You can find *The Posture Doctor* at TV 3, in front of Davies Auditorium.
 If another user isn't already interacting with *The Posture Doctor*, you will see a welcome screen that provides a quirky greeting and an option to analyze your posture when the left hand is raised.
 After raising your left hand, the analysis occurs as follows: